 This is a rental yield calculator and not a quotation under the Consumer Credit Act.
 All results are based on the figures input.

 This calculator does not take into account any ongoing maintenance costs of the property.
 Mortgage approvals are also subject to validation of income, credit checks and a property valuation.

-The definition of rental yield or property yield is the return you make – or expect to make – on a property you either own or are thinking about purchasing.
+A rental yield is the revenue you earn – or expect to earn – from an investment, expressed as a percentage of the property or asset value.
 Property investors and landlords use rental yield to measure the value of their investments as they want to know the return on their capital outlay.

 To work out rental yield you apply this simple rental yield formula: